andrew/ultimate-awesome/README.md

 - [awesome-hpc](https://github.com/dstdev/awesome-hpc) - A collection of Awesome HPC software and tools.
 - [awesome-ui](https://github.com/ioncodes/awesome-ui) - A curated list of awesome UI libraries, frameworks & guidelines.
 - [awesome-tlaplus](https://github.com/kaelzhang81/awesome-tlaplus) - A curated list of TLA+ resources.
-- [Awesome-Crystal-GNNs](https://github.com/kdmsit/Awesome-Crystal-GNNs) - This repository contains a collection of resources and papers on GNN Models on Crystal Solid State Materials.
 - [Awesome-Data-Science](https://github.com/natnew/Awesome-Data-Science) - Carefully curated list of awesome data science resources.
 - [awesome-frontend-security](https://github.com/rustcohlnikov/awesome-frontend-security) - ☔️A curated list of tools, articles & resources to help take your frontend security to the next level.
 Feel free to contribute!.
 - [awesome-agile-essentials](https://github.com/SaadAAkash/awesome-agile-essentials) - An awesome list of concepts & resources of Agile Software Development, curated from handpicked project management contents, courses & more!.